 Mahan also released a 1976 album, Larry Mahan, King of the Rodeo.

 As a boy, LeDoux competed in junior rodeos across Texas.
-In 1970, he became a professional rodeo cowboy.
-Six years later, he won the world bareback riding championship at the National Finals Rodeo in Oklahoma City.
+He became a professional rodeo cowboy in 1970, and six years later, he won the world bareback riding championship at the National Finals Rodeo in Oklahoma City.
 LeDoux began composing songs about the rodeo life.
 He developed a devoted following through selling records out of the back of his pickup truck.

 LeDoux's background as a rodeo champion paired with great songs and stage presence made him a natural country music star.
 His duet with Brooks, "Watcha Gonna Do With A Cowboy," reached the Top 10 on the country charts.